OlivierBlanvillain/monadic-html/monadic-rx/shared/src/main/scala/mhtml/Optimizer.md

     ```

-(TODO: I think flatMap can be made more precise by saying that it "inherits" the
+`flatMap` is dependently shareable; it "inherits" the shareability of whatever
-shareability of whatever is returned by its function.
+is returned by its function.
+For instance, flatMapping on something that always
-For instance, flatMapping on something that always returns a Rx made of map and zip
+returns an Rx made of `map`, `zip`, or any other always-shareable `Rx` results in
-results in something always shareable.)
+something always shareable:

 * `flatMap` basic case (always shareable)